nodejs/nodejs.org/pages/en/blog/announcements/foundation-express-news.md

 ---
+date: '2016-02-10T21:00:00.000Z'
+category: announcements
 title: Node.js Foundation to Add Express to its Incubator Program
-date: 2016-02-10T21:00:00.000Z
-category: announcements
-slug: Express as Incubator Project
 layout: blog-post.hbs
+author: The Node.js Project
 ---

 > Node.js Foundation to Add Express to its Incubator Program